caiks/WBOT02/README.md

 Model 41 appears to suggest that a random initial model is unnecessary.

-42-45 vs 41 - 5-valent plus expanded set of videos, min diagonal 100 threshold, very high growth of 1.643, multiplier the same, runs ahead of growth expectations -
+42-45 vs 41 - 5-valent plus expanded set of videos, min diagonal 100 threshold, very high growth of 1.643, multiplier the same, runs ahead of overflow growth expectations but compared to 10-valent not significantly different -

 million-events|actual fuds|1+ln(million-events)|expected fuds|difference|difference percent
 ---|---|---|---|---|---